nehakoli/Address-Book/README.md

 # Address-Book
-Address book is a short application created using HTML, PHP, Bootstrap and PhpMyAdmin.
+Address book is a small application created using HTML, PHP, Bootstrap and PhpMyAdmin.